-The Division of Art faculty engages students in a variety of ways outside the classroom.
-This takes the form of field trips, workshops, gallery events, etc. These are activities faculty engages in outside of required course work.
+The Division of Art engages students in a variety of ways outside the classroom.
+This takes the form of field trips, workshops, gallery events, etc. These are activities outside of required course work.
 Here are additional highlights:

-Extreme Art Night: An all night art event with guest speakers, workshops, music, movies, live models and competitions.
+- Extreme Art Night: An all night art event with guest speakers, workshops, music, movies, live models and competitions.
 The event provides the faculty an opportunity to engage students in a variety of activities and topics in a relaxed fun way.
-Now in its eighth year.
+Now in its 18th year.

-Field trip to Pittsburgh and surrounding areas: Trips to local museums and design firms in Pittsburgh give students and faculty an opportunity to engage professionals in their work environment.
+- Field trips to Pittsburgh and surrounding areas: Trips to local museums and design firms in Pittsburgh give students and faculty an opportunity to engage professionals in their work environment.
 Many of the AIGA events take place in the Pittsburgh area.